NCBI-Hackathons/PrecisionMedicineToolkit/README.md

 # PrecisionMedicineToolkit

 # Introduction
-Collaboration between clinical and bioinformatics work is difficult as data exchange formats for EMRs are very different.
-This toolkit searches through available databases to extract genetic information for a given EMR.
+Electronic medical database information needs to be easily accesible and translatable between scientists.
+Electronic Medical Record (EMR) data should follow specific file formats so they can be analyzed with ease.
+Collaboration between clinical and bioinformatics work is currently difficult as data exchange formats for EMRs are very different.

+# What is this
+This is pipeline that uses a set of tools to perform analysis on input electronic medical database data.
+This toolkit takes an input EMR JSON that will search databases to extract relevant information.
 A FHIR-compliant JSON will be created from the input EMR file.

-# What is this
-A FHIR-compliant JSON will be created from input EMR file.

 # How to use it

 # Requirements
-SRA Toolkit
++ SRA Toolkit

-SnpEff
++ SnpEff

-TOPMed
++ TOPMed

-GWAS
++ GWAS

++ dbGaP

 # Workflow
 ![from the presentation](https://i.imgur.com/CcdnGVI.png)